MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connectivity by other menas

-### BI Tools

-Using the SQL Connection string, any 3rd party tool that can authenticate using ODBC or the latest MSSQL Drivers and Azure AD Authentication can connect to a Warehouse.
+Using the SQL Connection string, any third-party tool that can authenticate using ODBC or the latest SQL Server OLE DB Drivers can connect to a Microsoft Fabric Warehouse or SQL Endpoint using and Azure AD authentication.

 ### Custom applications